 |

 Named rates of fire (Intense, Rapid, Normal, Slow and Very Slow) in rounds per minute, the actual number of rounds varied with the type of gun.
 Intense rate was the maximum sustained rate that the gun could fire without overheating.
+This system evolved in WW1 and was standardised by GHQ Artillery Circular No 10 in May 1918.
 See table. |

 |